2 Definitions and concepts

 Quality analysis

 Quality analysis is analysis which is fit for the purpose(s) it was commissioned to meet.
-It should be accurate, have undergone appropriate assurance, be evidenced, proportionate to its impact, adequately communicated, documented and accepted by its commissioners.
+It should be accurate, have undergone appropriate assurance, be evidenced, proportionate to its effect, adequately communicated, documented and accepted by its commissioners.

 Roles and responsibilities